-The company shall provide any additional information which, not covered by the previous points, is relevant for understanding the governance model and practices implemented.
+The company shall provide any additional Information which, not covered by the previous points, is relevant for understanding the governance model and practices implemented.

-9.3.1 Equality
+9.3.1 EQUALITY

-In relation to 2023, for the purpose of paragraph g) of Article 29-H of the Securities Code, it should be highlighted that REN has in force i) a Code of Conduct for the REN Group, which establishes a rule of equal treatment and non-discrimination, in particular, based on race, gender, age, physical disability, sexual orientation, political views or religious beliefs; ii) a "Plan for Equal Gender Equal Treatment" applicable to the REN Group; and iii) a Selection and Diversity Policy, which establishes the guiding principles considered by the Nominations and Appraisals Committee in the process of identifying and selecting potential candidates for the Board of Directors.
-In addition, REN formalised a strategic objective for the REN Group, in accordance with the ESG policy in progress, which aims to promote gender equality and according to which it is intended that 1/3 of 1st line management positions be occupied by women by 2030 see chapter 4.5 Human capital.
+In relation to 2024, for the purpose of no1of paragraph g) of Article 29-H of the Securities Code, it should be highlighted that REN has in force i) a Code of Conduct for the REN Group, which establishes a rule of equal treatment and nondiscrimination, in particular, based on race, gender, age, physical disability, sexual orientation, political views or religious beliefs; ii) a "Plan for Equal Gender Equal Treatment" applicable to the REN Group; and iii) a Selection and Diversity Policy, which establishes the guiding principles considered by the Nominations and Appraisals Committee in the process of identifying and selecting potential candidates for the Board of Directors.
+In addition, REN formalised a strategic objective for the REN Group, in accordance with the ESG policy in progress, which aims to promote gender equality in order to 1/3 of 1st line management positions become occupied by women by 2030 see chapter 4.3.1 REN Employees.

-REN considers diversity as a value that encourages efficiency, creativity and innovation, in selection of candidates for members of the corporate bodies, as a crosspilar.
+REN considers diversity as a value that encourages efficiency, creativity and innovation, in selection of candidates for members of the corporate bodies, as a cross- pilar.
 As such, diversity has been adequately promoted in relation to qualifications and skills required for the exercise of those functions, as well as an adequate gender representation without negative discrimination of any kind.